vincent-r-kennedy/FACT/README.md

 When your Product Owner asks how long something is going to take - reply with confidence:

 > "we don't do 'how long' here, we do FACT, and the FACT is - that piece of work is a pineapple.
-> We got together and talkened about it -  agreed it was a pineapple (even though some thought it was a grape)."
+> We got together and talked about it - and agreed it was a pineapple (even though some thought it was a grape)."

+## Embrace FACT Today!